Joint Communication Scheduling and Resource Allocation for Distributed Edge Learning: Seamless Integration in Next-Generation Wireless Networks: Introduction

 \item To tackle the non-convex and non-block separable constrained problem, we propose an iterative algorithm that solves a convex sub-problem in each step, thereby ensuring convergence to a stationary point.
 Additionally, we introduce a reasonable ranking heuristic, which is validated by simulations as being effective. \item The simulation results first confirm the convergence and good performance level of the heuristic ordering.
 They also demonstrate the efficiency of the JCSRA design.
 In resource-constrained systems, JCSRA methods provide significant latency improvement compared to rigid allocation.
-Additionally, factors that increase the performance gap between single-server and multi-server JCSRA are identified. \end{itemize}
+Additionally, factors that increase the performance gap between single-server and multi-server JCSRA are identified. {An example integration of the JCSRA results into a real-time algorithm shows that the predicted performance remains achievable under fast fading with integer RB allocation. } \end{itemize}